Zwilla/key-translate/README.md

-# Aeternity Key Translate GUI
+# Bitcoin to Ethereum Address Translate GUI

 Generate a ETH public/private key pair (derived ETH address) from your Bitcoin sender address and WIF or mnemonic phrase.